 - C. Lucas, “Photographic collections: salvaging water damage”.
 Published in Muse.
 Journal of the Canadian Museum Association, March/April 2018.

 - C. Lucas, F. Deniel, P. Dantigny, “Disinfection of moulded silver gelatin prints with ethanol vapours”.
 Presented at the Biannual American Institute for Conservation Photographic Material Group winter Meeting, Kansas City, MO, USA February 10-11, 2017.
-Accepted for publication in Topics in Photographic Preservation, vol. 17, 2019.
+Published in Topics in Photographic Preservation, vol. 17, 2017.

 - C. Lucas, F. Deniel, P. Dantigny, “Ethanol as an antifungal treatment for silver gelatin prints: implementation methods evaluation”, Restaurator, vol. 38, issue 3, 2017.

-- C. Vischi, A. Lalande, C. Lucas, J. McElhone, “Treatment and inpainting of corroded brass mats”.
+- C. Vischi, A. Lalande, C. Lucas, J. McElhone, “Methods for cleaning brass mats from ambrotype and daguerreotype packages”.
 Presented at the joint American Institute for Conservation – Canadian Association for Conservation Annual Meeting in Montreal, QC, Canada, May 2016.
-Accepted for publication in Topics in Photographic Preservation, vol. 17, 2019.
+Published in Topics in Photographic Preservation, vol. 17, 2017.

 - C. Lucas, E. Thyss, “Caractérisation du liant des tirages Fresson quadrichrome”, Support/Tracé, n°16, 2016.